 “I go in there to entertain people.”
 It’s difficult to imagine a person taking up such a physically diminishing line of work for the mere amusement of people they don’t even know.
 To be fair to Justin, his sincerity on the matter has never waned, but we can’t help but look for structural weakness’ in such a stance.
 Could it be an excuse?
 Possibly, but to disregard it as such sacrifices a compelling and potentially important topic for posterity.

 Fighting is entertaining, but is it entertainment?
-It may seem foolish to separate the two ideas, but when a sport centres around the physical harm of the loser at the hands of the winner, there will naturally be hesitation to write it of as a simple distraction.
+It may seem foolish to separate the two ideas, but when a sports centres around the physical harm of the loser at the hands of the winner, there will naturally be hesitant to write it of as a simple distraction.
 Seeing it through the lens of competitive performance may dull the itching of the fabled “fighting fans guilt” that, whether we like to admit it or not, loiters at the back of our minds.

 Why We Watch